Zahida Manzoor

-Zahida Parveen Manzoor, Baroness Manzoor, CBE (born 25 May 1958) is a British businessperson and Conservative member of the House of Lords.
+Zahida Parveen Manzoor, Baroness Manzoor, CBE (born 25 May 1958) is a British businessperson and Conservative Party member of the House of Lords.

 Early life

 Manzoor was born in Rawalpindi, Pakistan to Nazir Ahmed (military veteran and businessman) and Mahroof Ahmed who moved to England when she was four years old.
 She became a nurse before attending the University of Leeds (1983) and receiving an MA from the University of Bradford in 1989.
-She became a Lecturer before moving on to hold a number of senior positions in the NHS and then the regulation of Legal Services.
+She became a lecturer before moving on to hold a number of senior positions in the NHS and then the regulation of legal services.